emilyselwood/RaspberryTelescope/README.md

 I have tested this with a RaspberryPi and my linux desktop and it works reasonably well.
 The set up was with a Pi wired into my network, Cannon 550D connected by USB cable and power provided from the mains.
 I have not hooked it up to my telescope yet, maybe next time there is a clear night.

-There is a list of compatible cameras on the [gphoto2 website] (http://www.gphoto.org/doc/remote/)
+There is a list of compatible cameras on the [gphoto2 website] (http://www.gphoto.org/doc/remote/) Cameras tested with so far:
+Cannon 550D
+Cannon G10

+If you have been able to use this with any other cameras please let us know.

 Early versions of this code had a dependency on Lua which has been removed.